Tahiti Yacht Charters

 Well, in Tahiti and French Polynesia, this blissful scene can occur every day.
 The French republic is home to 118 islands, including more than 80+ atolls, and many of these islands remain isolated and untouched.

 Choose to relax beachside for the day with drinks and a chef-prepared lunch, or ask your captain about other unique, one-of-a-kind jungle adventures.
 Beyond the beaches, many of French Polynesia’s atolls feature hidden waterfalls, ATV adventures, and panoramic vistas.

 Fortunately, you don’t have to plan ahead.
-Choose your adventure as you travel — your own expert guides will make sure you experience the region’s untouched, secluded and postcard-worthy beaches.
+Choose your adventure as you charter a yacht in Tahiti — your own expert guides will make sure you experience the region’s untouched, secluded and postcard-worthy beaches.

 Fancy yourself a foodie?
 Well, there’s nothing quite like dining aboard a superyacht.
 A personal chef is ready to design a Polynesian-inspired menu (with hints of French cooking) that will awaken all the senses.
 Try Poisson cru, a Tahitian twist on ceviche, featuring lime juice and coconut milk marinated red tuna, that will literally melt in your mouth.

 On your luxury Tahiti yacht charter you can sample the region’s exotic fruits like breadfruit, a sweet, starchy fruit unique to the region.
 (Of course, pineapple, banana, coconut and fresh seafood are available in abundance in Tahiti, too.)

 Want to experience a tasting menu?
 Or a Tahitian pairing?
 Let your chef craft a culinary tour of the islands that you’ll remember for ages – and feast on deck as the sun sets.